myTerminal/faded-multiselect/README.md

     multiselect.refresh();

-In order to get an array of selected options, call `getValue()` on the multiselect as
+In order to get an array of selected options, call `getValue()` on the multi-select as

     multiselect.getValue();

-When the multiselect is no longer required, call a `destroy()` on the multiselect and the original multiselect will be brought back on the page.
+When the multi-select is no longer required, call a `destroy()` on the multi-select and the original multi-select will be brought back on the page.

     multiselect.destroy();

 ### Options

-For an internal *Select All* and *Unselect All* option, initialize the multiselect as
+For an internal *Select All* and *Unselect All* option, initialize the multi-select as

     multiselect = new FadedMultiselect("#select-to-be-tested", {
         allOption: true